sans-dev/pyflowtank/README.md

 ```
 .\path\to\your\env\scripts\Activate.sh
 ```
-in windows, run the command
+in windows.

+Clone the pyflowtank project with git or download a zipfile.
+Unzip it into your desired location on your hard drive.

+In the terminal navigate into the folder pyflowtank and run the following command to install all dependencies into the virtual environment.

 ```
 pip install -r requirements.txt
 ```

-to install all dependencies into the virtual environment.

 ## Usage